Try DeepSeek-R1 on Modal! View example

 LLMs do more than just model language: they chat, they produce JSON and XML, they run code, and more.
 This has complicated their interface far beyond “text-in, text-out”.
 OpenAI’s API has emerged as a standard for that interface, and it is supported by open source LLM serving frameworks like vLLM.

 In this example, we show how to run a vLLM server in OpenAI-compatible mode on Modal.
-You can find a video walkthrough of this example on our YouTube channel here.

 Our examples repository also includes scripts for running clients and load-testing for OpenAI-compatible APIs here.